 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon was one of just a few states that allow terminally ill patients to legally end their lives.

 Connecticut lawmakers have tried to pass a death with dignity law for years.
-In the 2019 session, the Connecticut General Assembly is considering a bill, HB5898, called An Act Concerning Aid in Dying for the Terminally Ill, that would allow terminally ill patients who meet certain requirements to request life-ending medication.
+In the 2022 session, the Connecticut General Assembly is again considering a bill, SB88, called An Act Concerning Aid in Dying for Terminally Ill Patients, that would allow terminally ill patients who meet certain requirements to request life-ending medication.

 This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Connecticut's proposed law.